aatishb/DIYtouchpad/README.md

    Press Train

    Wekinator is now trained and should be running as a bridge between your input and output sketch.
-Now that it has learned the mapping between your input and output using the calibration data, it should be able to show you the position of your cursor in realtime.
+Now that it has 'learned' the mapping between your input and output using the calibration data, it should be able to show you the position of your cursor in realtime.

+8. Modify the Processing sketch to do something cool (e.g. make a drawing or a sound) or try another [example sketch](http://www.wekinator.org/examples/#Processing_animation_audio)

 ## Questions?

 The DIY touchpad was built by [Aatish Bhatia](https://aatishb.com/) and [Sharon De La Cruz](http://unoseistres.com/) at the [StudioLab](cst.princeton.edu/studiolab).
-Feel free to drop us a line!
+The code is free to use and open source.
+If you have questions or you like what we're building, feel free to drop us a line!